alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 Azure Private Link and Private endpoint is the solution to make PaaS service (deployed outside of customers network) private and to access it using customers private IP address.
 More information can be found [here](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview)

-As this article is oriented around DNS, the usage of Private Link/Private service from this perspective can be a little bit tricky and especially whith hybrid architecture and DNS resolution from the on-premise world.
+As this article is oriented around DNS, the usage of Private Link/Private endpoint service from this perspective can be a little bit tricky and especially whith hybrid architecture and DNS resolution from the on-premise world.
 If you are interested in understanding all the options available and pros/cons of each, we highly recommend you to read [this article from Daniel Mauser](https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios#41-which-conditional-forwarder-zone-should-be-used)

 Here is a representation of a private endpoint deployed in our own Vnet and pointing to a PostgreSQL PaaS database instance